jwhitham/x86determiniser/doc/build_instructions.md

 ```

 (Ubuntu's GCC produces position-independent executables by default,
 but two test cases don't support this.)

-Having done this, you can build the
-64-bit version with `make linux64`.
+Having done this, you can build the 64-bit version with `make linux64`.
 A program is built within the `bin` directory and then tested as part of the build process.
 If the tests complete successfully, you will see a message such as
 `simple_tests completed ok for linux64`.

+## Ubuntu 18.04 64-bit (32-bit build)

+If you want to build the 32-bit version on Ubuntu 18.04, you will need 32-bit compatibility
+libraries, i.e. `sudo apt install gcc-multilib libc6-dev:i386`.
+I recommend you do a 64-bit build first.

+The 32-bit compatibility libraries do not install a 32-bit version of GCC, they just enable
+32-bit support in the 64-bit version of GCC, so I found it easiest to install a
+32-bit only version of GCC (GNAT GPL 2014).
+I also needed to delete the `ld` program from
+`gnat-gpl-2014-x86-linux-bin/libexec/gcc/i686-pc-linux-gnu/4.7.4/ld` as it
+appears to be incompatible with Ubuntu's (newer) libraries. `-no-pie` is not required for
+this compiler, but you must still set the compiler location in `paths.cfg` before
+running `make linux32`.

 ## Generic Linux